Sept. 11 victims seek seizure of Iran oil from U.S.-owned tanker | Headlines

 The request came in filings on Thursday with the U.S. District Court in Manhattan.
 Dozens of attack victims and their families said the Suez Rajan, owned by Los Angeles-based Oaktree Capital Management and idling in Southeast Asia, appeared to be carrying up to 1 million barrels of Iranian oil, violating U.S. sanctions.

+Oaktree has about $166 billion of assets under management.
+Its London-based Fleetscape unit, which provides lease financing for the Suez Rajan, in a statement on Friday said it was committed to honoring U.S. sanctions, took accusations of violations seriously, and was cooperating with U.S. authorities.

 The request came after the nonprofit United Against Nuclear Iran, which uses satellite images to track tanker movement, wrote Oaktree on Feb.
-15 that the Suez Rajan appeared to have taken on the oil from another tanker two days earlier.
+15 that the Suez Rajan appeared to have taken on the oil from another tanker.
 Even if the oil were seized, sales proceeds at current prices would cover only about 3% of the $3.61 billion judgment.

 Victims said about $3.44 billion is outstanding, with the National Iranian Oil Co and National Iranian Tanker Corp, both under U.S. sanctions, among the entities responsible to pay it.
 Judgments against accused state sponsors of terrorism are often impossible to enforce.

-On Feb.
-18, Fleetscape said the Suez Rajan was operated by Empire Navigation, and that it had no role operating Empire's fleet.
-It also said it took accusations of U.S. sanctions violations seriously.
-Empire, based in Athens, said on Feb.
-21 it was also investigating the matter.
+Fleetscape said the Suez Rajan was operated by Athens-based Empire Navigation, that it had no role operating Empire's fleet, and that both were in "regular contact" with U.S. authorities.
+Empire did not immediately respond to a request for comment on Friday.

 Nearly 3,000 people died on Sept.
 11, 2001, when planes were flown into New York's World Trade Center, the Pentagon in northern Virginia, and a Pennsylvania field.
 The cases are Hoglan et al v Oaktree Capital Management LP et al, U.S. District Court, Southern District of New York, No. 11-07550; and In re Terrorist Attacks on September 11, 2001 in the same court, No. 03-md-01570.